 '''

-<export enabled="true" target="rabbitmq">
+<export>

-<configuration>
+<configuration stream="queue" enabled="true" type="rabbitmq">

 <property name="broker.host">rabbitmq.mycompany.com</property>

 <property name="routing.key.suffix">

 voter_export.state,contestants_export.contestant_number

 </property>

 </configuration>

 </export>

 '''

 The important point to remember is that it is your responsibility to configure a RabbitMQ exchange that matches the name associated with the exchange.name property (or take the default exchange) and create queues and/or filters to match the routing keys generated by VoltDB.
 At a minimum, the exchange must be able to handle routing keys starting with the export tables names.
 This can be achieved by using a filter for each export table.
-For example, using the flight example in Section 13.2, "Planning your Export Strategy", you can create filters for EXPORT_FLIGHT., EXPORT_CUSTOMER., and RESERVATION_FINAL..
+For example, using the flight example in Section 15.2, "Planning your Export Strategy", you can create filters for EXPORT_FLIGHT., EXPORT_CUSTOMER., and RESERVATION_FINAL..

-Table 13.5, "RabbitMQ Export Properties" lists the supported properties for the RabbitMQ connector.
+Table 15.5, "RabbitMQ Export Properties" lists the supported properties for the RabbitMQ connector.

-Property Allowable Values Description broker.host [] string The host name of a RabbitMQ exchange server. broker.port integer The port number of the RabbitMQ server.
+Property rty Allowable Values Description broker.host [] string The host name of a RabbitMQ exchange server. broker.port integer The port number of the RabbitMQ server.
 The default port number is 5672. amqp.uri string An alternate method for specifying the location of the Rabbit- MQ exchange server.
 Use of amqp.uri allows you to specify ad- ditional RabbitMQ options as part of the connection URI.
 Either broker.host or amqp.uri must be specified. virtual.host string Specifies the namespace for the RabbitMQ exchange and queues. username string The username for authenticating to the RabbitMQ host. password string The password for authenticating to the RabbitMQ host. exchange.name string The name of the RabbitMQ exchange to use.
-If you do not specify a value, the default exchange for the RabbitMQ server is used. routing.key.suffix {table}.{column}[,] routing key.
+If you do not specify a value, the default exchange for the RabbitMQ server is used. routing.key.suffix {table}.{column}[,] Specifies which table columns to use as a suffix for the RabbitMQ routing key.
 The routing key always starts with the table name, in uppercase.
 A suffix is then appended to the table name, separated by a period.
 By default, the value of the table's partitioning column is used as the suffix.
 Using this property you can specify a list of table column names, where the table name and column name are separated by a period and the list of table references is separated by commas.
-This syntax allows you to specify a different routing key suffix for each queue.durable true, false table.Whether the RabbitMQ queue is durable.
-That is, data in the queuewill be retained and restarted if the RabbitMQ server restarts.
-If youspecify the queue as durable, the messages themselves will also bemarked as durable to enable their persistence across server failure.The default is true. binaryencoding hex, base64 Specifies whether VARBINARY data is encoded in hexadecimal or BASE64 format.
+This syntax allows you to specify a different routing key suffix for each table. queue.durable true, false Whether the RabbitMQ queue is durable.
+That is, data in the queue will be retained and restarted if the RabbitMQ server restarts.
+If you specify the queue as durable, the messages themselves will also be marked as durable to enable their persistence across server failure.
+The default is true. binaryencoding hex, base64 Specifies whether VARBINARY data is encoded in hexadecimal or BASE64 format.
 The default is hexadecimal. skipinternals true, false Specifies whether to include six columns of VoltDB metadata (such as transaction ID and timestamp) in the output.
 If you specify skipin- ternals as true, the output contains only the exported table data.
 The default is false. timezone string The time zone to use when formatting the timestamp.
 Specify the time zone as a Java timezone identifier.
 The default is GMT.

-Table 13.5.
+Table 15.5.
 RabbitMQ Export Properties